niuers/Distributed-System-Design-Review/Transactions.md

 4. A serializable isolation level is much preferable in most cases.

 # Serializability
+1. Serializable isolation is usually regarded as the strongest isolation level.
+It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, serially, without any concurrency.
+2. Most databases that provide serializability today use one of three techniques
+   * Literally executing transactions in a serial order
+   * Two-Phase Locking which for sev‐ eral decades was the only viable option
+   * Optimistic concurrency control techniques such as serializable snapshot isolation
 ## Actual Serial Execution

 ## Two-Phase Locking (2PL)
 ## Serializable Snapshot Isolation (SSI)